johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL5.3 Emergency Operations.md

 			- Pitot tube is blocked
 		- Are the vacuum-powered instruments dead?
 (Which ones are they in your plane?)
 			- Vacuum pump is inop
+		- PFD failure
+			- Use reversionary mode to display critical instruments on the MFD
 	- Plane isn't handling correctly
 		- Debug if control surfaces have failed, or flaps aren't extending, or one is stuck
 		- **(POH)** Learn to control the plane with what you have; don't forget trim can help; make a *precautionary landing*